datalakehouse/docs/docs/products/postgresql/index.rst

 PostgreSQL is an open source, **relational database**.
 It's ideal for organisations that need a well organised tabular datastore.
-On top of the strict table and columns formats, PostgreSQL also offers solutions for nested datasets with the native ``jsonb`` format and advanced set of extensions including `PostGIS <https://postgis.net/>`_, a spatial database extender for location queries.
-DLH for PostgreSQL is the perfect fit for your relational data.
+On top of the strict table and columns formats, PostgreSQL also offers solutions for nested datasets with the native ``jsonb`` format and advanced set of extensions including `PostGIS <https://postgis.net/>`_, a spatial database extender for location queries. datalakehouse for PostgreSQL is the perfect fit for your relational data.
 A scalable SQL database solution that can be up and running within a few minutes.

 .. panels::